VG08/calamity-os-iso/README.md

 # calamity-os-iso
-An operating system that is is a total calamity(disaster)
+An linux distro that is is a total calamity(disaster)